vahidhedayati/grails-arrested-plugin/README.md

 > grails create-arrested-app

+To generate a REST domainClass run:
+(This will generate a Controller and put the appropriate configurations in UrlMapping to be RESTful)
+> grails create-domain-class DomainClassName

 To generate a REST controller run:
 (This will generate a Controller and put the appropriate configurations in UrlMapping to be RESTful)